Kingdom of Hereti

 According to traditional accounts, the name of the province originated from the legendary patriarch "Heros", the son of Thargamos, who founded the city of Hereti (later known as Khoranta) at the Alazani River.

 Background

 From the earliest times, Hereti came under the rule of the Caucasian Albania.
 With the decline of Caucasian Albania, the area was gradually incorporated into the Iberian kingdom forming one of its duchies (saeristavo) in the 5th century and its peoples were eventually assimilated into the Georgians proper.
 It was when the name Hereti first appeared in the Georgian sources.
 Hereti was populated by Caucasian Albanians, Dagestani, Armenians, Persians and Georgians.
 It had flourishing towns that traded with Persia and Armenia.

-As a reward for the contribution in struggle against the Arab occupation, the Iberian ruler (erismtavari) Archil gave Hereti to the noble family of Bagrationi in the 740s–750s.
+As a reward for the contribution in the struggle against the Arab occupation, the Iberian ruler (erismtavari) Archil gave Hereti to the noble family of Bagrationi in the 740s–750s.
 After the death of the last Iberian princes John and Juansher, the Heretian lords extended their fiefdoms and, in 787, established an independent principality (samtavro) with the capital in Shaki.